 There is no remediation for poured in place concrete that has cracked.
 Any attempts to fix it will never cure the underlying problem and will be an eyesore at best.

--John A. Linder, Passionate Paver Put’r Down’r
+- a knowledgeable opinion by John A. Linder, Passionate Paver Put’r Down’r

 - Bethel Park

 - Mt Lebanon